day-trips

 The Olive Sea Drive

 For something different, spend a day driving through the olive groves.
-Start at Jaén and head to Martos (24km) for fortress views.
-Continue to Alcaudete (20km) for its castle and old town.
-Then on to Alcalá la Real (25km) for the frontier fortress.
-Return via the A-44.
+Start at Jaén and head to Martos (24km) for fortress views, then continue to Alcaudete (20km) for its castle and old town.

 Getting Around

 A car is essential for exploring Jaén province properly.
-Roads are generally good, though mountain routes can be winding.
-Fill up in Jaén, as services are limited in villages.
+Roads are generally good, though mountain routes into the Sierra de Cazorla can be winding.

 Hola!
 I'm the researcher, walker, and co-founder behind Spain on Foot.
 I help travellers experience Spain authentically, through in-depth guides, locals-only knowledge, and cultural stories you won't find in guidebooks.
 You can reach me at heidi@spainonfoot.com